 The Color Rhapsody cartoon titled The Foolish Bunny, directed by the formidable Arthur Davis, produced by the Charles Mintz Studio and theatrically released on March 13, 1938, stars a cheeky bounder of a juvenile delinquent rabbit prankster who never graduated from bunny kindergarten; Van Eaton Galleries found production drawings from the cartoon.
 It is, uncharacteristically restrained, tame and (horror of horrors) not in bad taste.

 Rather unbelievably, story man Sid Marcus, the same guy responsible for the extremely wacky and uninhibited classic pre-Code cartoons The Beer Parade and Fare Play, as well as the zany early 1940's Color Rhapsodies The Mad Hatter and Red Riding Hood Rides Again, did not go for broke with crazy ideas here.
 Unfortunately, the delinquent rabbit in The Foolish Bunny doesn't smoke cigarettes, blow up buildings, wear women's clothing and talk like a cross between Edward G. Robinson, Lionel Stander and the Dead End Kids!
-Did Harry Cohn call Sid Marcus personally and ask him not to make weird sick cartoons?
+While there's a bit involving the ill-fated school headmaster and a beehive, in general, this is one of the tamer cartoons to emerge from the Mintz Studio crew led by Art Davis and Sid Marcus.
+Makes one wonder if Harry Cohn called Sid Marcus personally and asked him not to make weird sick cartoons!

 Back to Bugs Bunny, everyone's favorite Easter Rabbit, a couple of years after Art Davis and Sid Marcus made The Foolish Bunny (and a few years before they joined the Warner Brothers cartoon studio, Davis as a top animator for Frank Tashlin and Friz Freleng), Tex Avery's crew got the character of a wascally wiseguy rapscallion rabbit right.
 With key assists from the brilliant animator Robert McKimson and ace character designer Robert Givens, Bugs Bunny was redesigned with a touch of Max Hare, a touch of Brooklyn and more than a touch of cool.
 Add Mel Blanc's inspired voice acting and . . . both bingo and VOILA, behold the star of the Oscar-nominated A Wild Hare (1940).